Gleyber Torres Preview, Player Props: Yankees vs. Tigers

 Gleyber Torres At The Plate

-- Torres leads New York with 132 hits and an OBP of .334, plus a team-best slugging percentage of .446.
+- Torres has 134 hits and an OBP of .339 to go with a slugging percentage of .455.
+All three of those stats rank first among New York hitters this season.

-- He ranks 48th in batting average, 62nd in on base percentage, and 63rd in slugging among the qualified batters in MLB play.
+- Among the qualifying batters, he ranks 43rd in batting average, while his on-base percentage ranks 49th and he is 56th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.